simple-frontend-dev/frontend-applications-split/examples/monorepository/different-url-per-application/README.md

 In fact it presents many [advantages](https://www.simplefrontend.dev/blog/why-a-frontend-monorepo/).

+The simplest setup you can use to map incoming requests is a dedicated reverse proxy such as [nginx](https://nginx.org/) but you can use any reverse proxy at any point in your stack.

-In this example, we have 2 folders `homepage` and `blog` which you can see as 2 different applications you can host and deploy completely independently.
+In this example, we have 2 folders `homepage` and `blog` which you can see as 2 different applications you can host and deploy completely independently and connect their exposed endpoint to your reverse proxy.

 ## When to use ?